grvlle/constellation_wallet/readme.md

 ### Installation

-#### Pre-requisits
-Molly Wallet requires [OpenJDK v9](https://java.com/) and [JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) to run.
-If installing the MacOS version, use [Unarchiver](https://theunarchiver.com/) to unzip molly_installer.zip

 #### Download Molly Wallet
-The latest builds can be found under [releases](https://github.com/grvlle/constellation_wallet/releases).
+The latest builds can be found under [releases](https://github.com/StardustCollective/molly_wallet/releases).

 ---

-### FAQ
+### Support
-The Molly Wallet FAQ can be located under [docs](https://github.com/grvlle/constellation_wallet/blob/develop/docs/faq.md#molly-wallet-faq).
+Need any help?
+You can visit the Stardust Support channel in Telegram [here](https://t.me/StardustSupport).

 ---